Please note: At your instructor's discretion,

 A CODEBOOK command indicates the following:

-*dog_breed = 12 if dog is a poodle, while values of 1
+*dog_breed = 12 if a dog is a poodle, while values of 1

 through 55 refer to other dog breeds.